 - Full length dresses

 The bridal fashions of the 40s were divided.
-Although the Great Depression ended towards the end of the 1930s, it was replaced with World War 2 which introduced a clothes and fabric ration in the early 40s.
+Although the Great Depression ended towards the end of the 1930s, it was replaced with World War II which introduced a clothes and fabric ration in the early 40s.
 With the ‘mend and make do’ attitude of the time, many brides borrowed wedding dresses or just wore their uniform when they got married.
 For this reason outfits were simple and the white wedding dress almost disappeared during the war.
 However, post war, when the rationing was lifted, Christian Dior introduced the ‘New Look’.
 Celebrating luxury fabric and femininity, he created a silhouette with a nipped-in waist, full tea-length skirts, and cute matching jackets.
 Anything post WWII tends to be described as Retro, and retro wedding themes today are often some of the most fun and colourful you’ll find.

 - Coloured jacket and dress/suit combinations

 - Full tea length skirt